-There are new Machu Picchu rules for 2024.
-These rules include the new Machu Picchu circuits and the time allowed to stay in the Inca citadel.
+New rules for visiting Machu Picchu will take effect in 2026.
+These rules include the new Machu Picchu circuits and the time limit for visitors in the Inca citadel.

-For years, Machu Picchu has been the most important tourist attraction in Peru.
-This important site has a limited number of visitors every year.
-However, the number of visitors is increasing annually, impacting the site's capacity and making it difficult for visitors to explore the citadel.
+Machu Picchu has been the most important tourist attraction in Peru for years.
+This important site has a limited number of visitors each year.
+However, the annual increase in visitors is impacting the site's capacity and making it difficult for visitors to explore the citadel.

-According to the Ministry of Culture, to protect Machu Picchu for future generations, new routes to visit Machu Picchu were created.
-These routes are now known as CIRCUITS.
-These circuits will help reduce crowding at the site.
-There are a total of 10 circuits.
-For more information about the circuits, click: Machu Picchu circuits 2024.
+According to the Ministry of Culture, new routes were created to protect Machu Picchu for future generations.
+These routes are now known as circuits.
+They will help reduce crowding at the site.
+There are a total of ten circuits.
+For more information about the circuits, click: Machu Picchu Circuits 2026.

-The new Machu Picchu rules were created to respect the Sanctuary of Machu Picchu.
-There are many rules, but we will mention only the most important ones:
+The new Machu Picchu rules were created to protect the Machu Picchu Sanctuary.
+There are many rules, but we will mention only the most important ones.

-In an effort to preserve the historical and cultural heritage of Machu Picchu for future generations, the Ministry of Culture in Peru has introduced new rules and regulations for visiting the site in 2024.
-These rules are designed to manage the increasing number of visitors and to protect the delicate environment and structures of Machu Picchu.
+To preserve the historical and cultural heritage of Machu Picchu for future generations, Peru's Ministry of Culture has introduced new rules and regulations for visiting the site.
+The new rules are intended to manage the growing number of visitors and protect the fragile environment and structures of Machu Picchu.

 Visitor Regulations